rockpearl3-hub/AI-Governance-Founders-Checklist-2026/FOUNDERS_AI_CHECKLIST.md

+#  Enterprise AI Governance Playbook & Founders Checklist (2026)
+By **Ethicsana** | Strategy Lead: Sana Hameed

+##  Executive Summary
+* **The Problem:** AI startups and enterprises rapidly deploy models without proactive guardrails, leading to catastrophic product rejections, algorithmic bias, and compliance roadblocks right before launch.
+* **The Framework:** Synthesized directly from current **2026 global regulations**, including the fully enforced **EU AI Act**, **ISO/IEC 42001**, and the **US Executive Order on Safe AI**.
+* **The Solution:** A step-by-step strategic blueprint designed for founders to embed "Responsible AI by Design" into the development pipeline from Day One.
+* **The Impact:** Drastically reduces legal friction, eliminates the risk of regulatory product bans, and saves early-stage companies hundreds of thousands of dollars in retroactive legal adjustments.

-# AI-Governance-Founders-Checklist-2026
+* # AI-Governance-Founders-Checklist-2026
- A practical, human-friendly AI risk assessment checklist for startups and founders.
-Starting with a **Practical Risk Assessment Checklist** is the ultimate power move.
-It instantly shifts you from someone who "talks" about AI to someone who "solves" business problems.
+Starting with a **Practical Risk Assessment Checklist** that instantly shifts from  "talks" about AI to "solves" business problems.

-To make it look completely human, authentic, and street-smart—not like an academic textbook or a generic AI output—we need to focus on **Real-World Business Pain Points** (lawsuits, losing money, and public embarrassment) using friendly, conversational English that a founder can understand over a cup of coffee.
+So we need to focus on **Real-World Business Pain Points** (lawsuits, losing money, and public embarrassment).

 # The "Sleep Better at Night" AI Risk Checklist